der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 void|Returns nothing.

 ## <a name="getbiddingstrategytype"></a>getBiddingStrategyType
-Returns the type of the campaign's bidding strategy.
+Returns the type of this campaign's bidding strategy.

 Possible return values are: